Split Subsidy Decisions No Excuse to Delay ACA Preparation

 or Myra Selby

-in the firm's Health Law Group or Christine Dodd in the firm's Public Affairs Group.
+in the firm's Health Law Group

 This publication is intended for general information purposes only and does not and is not intended to constitute legal advice.
 The reader should consult with legal counsel to determine how laws or decisions discussed herein apply to the reader's specific circumstances.